Ear clearing: Decongestants

 Nasal congestion may affect the sinus openings and the eustachian tubes and may lead to difficulty or inability to clear the ears.

 To prevent congestion, allergies can be treated by the use of antihistamines, decongestants and nasal sprays, and allergy desensitization.
-Recently developed antihistamines do not cross the blood–brain barrier and do not produce drowsiness, but may only be available by prescription.
+Recently developed antihistamines do not cross the blood–brain barrier and do not produce drowsiness.

 Decongestants can have side effects such as speeding up heart rate which may have adverse effects in cases where there is underlying cardiovascular disease.
 Over-the-counter nasal sprays can produce a rebound effect causing greater congestion when the effect wears off, which can lead to reversed ear blockage on ascent.
 Some steroid nasal sprays do not have this side effect and can be very effective, but may also only be available by prescription.

 Combinations of the same drugs are useful in non-allergic rhinitis.
 These medications can be very useful in controlling the nasal congestion problem.

 Training

-Divers get training in clearing the ears before being allowed to dive.
+Divers get training in clearing the ears to dive.
 Because of the potential for side effects of the valsalva maneuver, scuba divers and free-divers may train to exercise the muscles that open the Eustachian tubes in a gentler manner.
 The French underwater association (Fédération Française d'Études et de Sports Sous-Marins) has produced a series of exercises using the tongue and soft palate to assist a diver in clearing their ears by these techniques.
 These recommendations were based on work done at the Médecine du sport, Bd st Marcel, Paris.

 With practice it is possible for some people to close the nostrils hands-free by contracting the compressor naris muscles.
+Some people are able to voluntarily hold their Eustachian tubes open continuously for a period of several seconds to minutes.
+The 'clicking your ears' can actually be heard if one puts one's ear to another person's ear for them to hear the clicking sound.
+Those that are borderline on learning this voluntary control first discover this via yawning or swallowing or other means, which after practice can be done deliberately without force even when there are no pressure issues involved.
+When the Eustachian tubes are deliberately held open, one's voice sounds louder in one's head than when they are closed.